-Figure 3: RHIC physics stores with Au ions at 4.6 GeV/nucleon using 2 MeV electrons.
-First store: with cooling, second store: without cooling.
-Top plot - rms bunch length of ion bunches in the Yellow and Blue RHIC rings; Bottom plot - rms vertical size of ion bunches.

-OPERATIONAL EXPERIENCE

-During the 2020 RHIC physics run electron cooling became fully operational; stable 24/7 running of high-current electron accelerator and robust cooling was provided over many months.
+During the 2020 RHIC physics run electron cooling became fully operational; stable 24/7 running of highcurrent electron accelerator and robust cooling was provided over many weeks.
 Reliable long-term operation was ensured by implementation of laser position feedbacks [8, 9], intensity feedback, energy feedback, automatic cooling section orbit correction and orbit feedback.
-Robust cathode production and a transporter system (holding up to 12 cathodes) were fully operational, and delivered high quality cathodes [10].
-The initial cathode quantum efficiency was routinely around 8% with a lifetime of about 10 days (determined by the gun vacuum pressure).
+Robust cathode production and transporter (which allows to hold up to 12 cathodes simultaneously) systems were fully operational, delivering high quality cathodes [10].
+The initial cathode quantum efficiency was routinely around 8% with a lifetime of 6-10 days.
 This allowed for stable long-term operation with only a short access to the RHIC tunnel (on scheduled maintenance days) once every few weeks to exchange cathodes.

 The electron current, which was selected based on optimization between cooling and effects on luminosity, was 15-20 mA (for operation with Au at 4.6 GeV/nucleon in 2020) and 8-20 mA (for operation with Au at 3.85 GeV/nucleon in 2021).
-Typical electron beam emittances used in operations were $< 2 \mu m$ (rms, normalized) and the relative rms energy spread of electron bunches $< 4x10^{-4}$.
-Matching of average longitudinal velocities between electrons and ions was maintained at $< 1 \times 10^{-4}$ (using longitudinal cooling process), with energy regulation at the 1×10^{-4} level.
-The cooling performance during typical physics stores at 4.6 GeV/nucleon is shown in Fig. 4.
+Typical electron beam emittances used in operations were < 2 μm (rms, normalized) and relative rms energy spread of electron bunches < 4x10-4.
+Cooling performance during typical physics stores at 4.6 GeV/nucleon is shown in Figure 5.

-'''

-S601

-'''

-Figure 4: RHIC physics stores with Au ions at 4.6 GeV/nucleon using 2 MeV electrons.
+Figure 5: RHIC physics stores with Au ions at 4.6 GeV/nucleon using 2 MeV electrons.
 Top plot - rms bunch length of ion bunches in the Yellow and Blue RHIC rings; Bottom plot - rms vertical size of ion bunches.

-The positive effect of cooling on the event rate, illustrated in Fig. 5 (typical physics stores from the 2020 physics run with Au ions at 4.6 GeV/nucleon), is a part of multiparametric optimization of RHIC operations.
+The positive effect of cooling on the event rate, illustrated in Fig. 6 (typical physics stores from the 2020 physics run with Au ions at 4.6 GeV/nucleon), is a part of multi-parametric optimization of RHIC operations for the two cases shown.
 Among other aspects, this includes the fine-tuning of the RHIC rings working point, the lengthened cooled stores due to a slower decay in the event rate, an ability to perform a beta-squeeze of the cooled stores (in the shown example it takes place at 900 s into the cooled store), and a reduced detector background due to the longitudinal cooling eliminating the ion debunching.
-For details of RHIC operation with cooling see Ref.
+For details of RHIC operation with cooling in 2020 see Ref.
 [7].